pivotal/docs-tap/tap-gui/configurator/building.hbs.md

 - Configurator has a running and operating Tanzu Application Platform instance to build the customized portal and run the resulting customized image.
-You can use a `full` profile for everything or you can use a `build` profile for customizing the portal and a `view` profile for running the customized po rtal.
+You can use a `full` profile for everything or you can use a `build` profile for customizing the portal and a `view` profile for running the customized portal.
 For more information, see [Components and installation profiles for Tanzu Application Platform](../../about-package-profiles.hbs.md).

 - Your instance of Tanzu Application Platform has a working supply chain that can build the Tanzu